Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Numerical Experiments

+Given the dual values computed by the initialisation methods, the column generation procedure is expected to successively tighten the lower bound.
+Hence, if the initialisation methods give good dual values, the column generation procedure is more likely to find a near-optimal dual lower bound in a short time.

+To verify this point, the column generation procedure was run with the initialisation methods, but without any primal heuristic, until dual values that yield a dual lower bound of a prescribed suboptimality (0.1\%, 0.05\% and 0.025\%) were found or the time limit of 10 minutes was reached.
+We note that, without primal heuristics, the column generation procedure does not provide upper bounds, and therefore no measure of suboptimality of the lower bounds is available.
+We have monitored the progress of the column generation procedure (i.e., the suboptimality of the computed lower bounds) by comparing with the best lower bound computed by CPLEX beforehand as explained in Section \ref{sec_neumerical_experiments_subsec_evaluation_dual_lower_bound}.

-Table \ref{tab_performance} shows the number of problems solved by the column generation procedure within the time limit of 5 minutes, the average computational time and the average number of iterations to close the optimality gap or to reach the time limit.
-The computational time reported in this table includes the time to run the initialization methods such as solving LPR (this does not contain time spent to train the models).
-For the instances that are not solved within the time limit, no penalty is added on the computation of the average and the time is set to be the 5 minutes, and the number of iterations reached by the 5 minute timelimit is used.
-For comparison, we also solve the extensive form \eqref{eq_mip} to the same tolerances without decomposition (i.e.\ by branch and bound) using CPLEX.
+Table \ref{tab_performance_without_ph} shows the average computational time and the average number of iterations to find the near-optimal dual lower bound or until the time limit of 10 minutes was reached, and the number of problems for which the column generation procedure found a near-optimal dual lower bound within the time limit.
+The computational time reported in this table includes the time to run the initialisation methods such as solving \gls{LPR} as well as the time to solve the \gls{RMP} and the pricing subproblems.
+For the instances that are not solved within the time limit, the time is set to be 10 minutes and the number of iterations reached by the 10-minute time limit is used.

-These results show that with appropriate regularization and a fast heuristic to generate suitable dual values, a column generation procedure can be warmstarted to find solutions in fewer iterations and in shorter time.
-Solving the problems without decomposition is the slowest.
-Among the remaining 5 methods, which are based on the column generation procedure, solving the problem with coldstart is clearly the slowest in every case.